Reviews You Can Rely On

 How We Test Impact Drivers

 Here at GearLab, we strive to offer our readers the most accurate and thorough reviews possible.
 We purchase all of the products we test at full price, and we never accept any demos or freebies from manufacturers.
 After putting these drivers through 144 individual tests in our lab, we spent dozens of hours working on projects ranging from changing furnace air filters, fastening TV mounts, and assisting with custom furniture construction.
-To make the most accurate assessments concerning which impact drivers are truly the best for which applications, we researched the subtleties of each one's design and how they work, then found out which features are gimmicks versus must-haves.
+To make the most accurate assessments concerning which impact drivers are truly the best for which applications, we examined the subtleties of each one's design and how they work, then found out which features are gimmicks versus must-haves.
 The detailed results of this review represent 11 of the best impact drivers available on the market today.
 Our in-depth testing process of impact drivers breaks down into five rating metrics:

 • Speed (35% of overall score weighting)